 Any person who, in good faith, brings forth a complaint of sexual or other harassment will not be subject to retaliation.
 The College absolutely prohibits retaliation against any individual who reports discrimination or harassment, participates in an investigation of such a report, or engages in any other protected activity.
-Any student, employee or other person who retaliates against an individual for reporting harassment or discrimination, for participating in an investigation of a claim of harassment or discrimination, or for engaging in any other form of protected activity, like an employee who engages in harassment or discrimination, will be subject to disciplinary action.
+Any student, employee or other person who retaliates against an individual for reporting harassment or discrimination, for participating in an investigation of a claim or harassment or discrimination, or for engaging in any other form of protected activity, like an employee who engages in harassment or discrimination, will be subject to disciplinary action.
+Whistleblower protections are also available under the State Officials and Employees Ethics Act, the Whistleblower Act, and/or the Illinois Human Rights Act.

 The College will take all necessary steps to protect the rights of both the complainant and the alleged harasser.
-The College will annually advise students, faculty, administrators, staff, and other members of the College community of its policy prohibiting sexual and other harassment.
+The College will annually advise students, employees, faculty, administrators, staff, and other members of the College community of its policy prohibiting discrimination, sexual and other harassment, and retaliation.